-Dick Clarke, Director and Designer
+Dick Clarke, Designer

 Dick Clarke is creative, passionate, strategic.

 He could draw, long before he could read or write.

 The love of design has remained, and these days Dick can be found designing exceptional buildings that ease the burden on our planet as well as being comfortable to live in, with a wonderful look and feel.